broccolijs/broccolijs.github.io/src/content/about.md

 This should all be fairly familiar to you if you've ever written JavaScript (or any programming language for that matter) before; it's just inputs and output.

-Note: [ES Modules](https://nodejs.org/api/esm.html) syntax is supported by Broccoli in the current master.
+Note: [ES Modules](https://nodejs.org/api/esm.html) syntax is supported by Broccoli since version 2.1.0.
 Prior to this, standard CommonJs syntax with `require` and `module.exports` should be used.

 ### Plugins